-• HE 2.4(b) New Housing Project Engagement: strengthen City procedures to engage with applicants regarding housing potential, residential density allowance, incentives for housing, potential funding sources, and potential to collaborate with affordable housing providers.
+• HE 2.4(b) Increase Housing Potential in New Developments: strengthen City procedures to engage with applicants regarding housing potential, residential density allowance, incentives for housing, potential funding sources, and potential to collaborate with affordable housing providers.
 Implemented early in the process during public counter inquiries, formal Planner Consultations, and as advisory comments during the completeness review process. (new)